google/santa/docs/development/sync-protocol.md

 #### `ruledownload` Response

-When a `ruledownload` request is received the sync server responds with a JSON object containing a list of rule objects and a cursor so the client can resume downloading if the rules need to be downloaded in multiple batches.
+When a `ruledownload` request is received, the sync server responds with a JSON object containing a list of rule objects and a cursor so the client can resume downloading if the rules need to be downloaded in multiple batches.